 - Present witnesses.
 After your testimony and cross-examination by the prosecution, it will be time to present any witnesses who will testify on your behalf.
 They will give their testimonies similar to the way you did and also face cross-examination by the prosecution.

 - Closing arguments.
 Both sides of the trial will have the opportunity to present closing arguments to the judge (and jurors, if applicable).
 Your closing argument will wrap up the trial and give one last statement as to why the judge/jury should rule a certain way.
-An attorney will consider how the evidence played out in court and develop the strongest argument to persuade the judge to find you not guilty.
+A Raleigh DWI attorney will consider how the evidence played out in court and develop the strongest argument to persuade the judge to find you not guilty.

 - Deliberation.
 The judge will consider relevant portions of the DWI statutes that apply in your case to determine your guilt.
 The judge will then announce the verdict and issue a sentence.